Skip to main content

 Special Allowance

 Whatever’s left after Basic, HRA, and other named allowances goes here.
-This is the balancing figure that adds up to your gross salary.
-It’s fully taxable under both regimes — there’s no exemption for “special allowance” as a category.
+It’s the balancing figure.
+Fully taxable under both regimes — there’s no exemption for “special allowance” as a category.

-This line tends to be large for companies that keep basic low.
-A ₹15 LPA employee with 35% basic structure might have a special allowance of ₹3–4 lakh per year.
+This line tends to be large when companies keep basic low.
+A ₹15 LPA employee with a 35% basic structure might have a special allowance of ₹3–4 lakh per year.

 Conveyance Allowance

 Under the old regime, ₹1,600/month (₹19,200/year) was exempt from tax as transport allowance.
-This exemption was removed for salaried employees in the 2018 budget — it got folded into the standard deduction.
-Some old payslips still show “Conveyance ₹1,600” as a named component, but it’s fully taxable now.
-If yours does, it’s historical naming, not a live exemption.
+This exemption was removed in the 2018 budget — it got folded into the standard deduction.
+Some payslips still show “Conveyance ₹1,600” as a named component out of habit, but it’s fully taxable now.
+If yours does, it’s historical payroll naming — not a live exemption.

 Medical Allowance

-Similarly, the ₹15,000/year medical reimbursement exemption (under the old regime) was removed in 2018 and folded into the standard deduction.
-A payslip line labelled “Medical Allowance” is fully taxable.
-Don’t confuse it with reimbursements for actual medical bills submitted with receipts — those are handled separately through the reimbursement system, not the payslip.
+The ₹15,000/year medical reimbursement exemption under the old regime was also removed in 2018 and folded into the standard deduction.
+A payslip line labelled “Medical Allowance” is taxable.
+Don’t confuse it with actual medical reimbursements submitted through your HR expense system — those are handled separately and are not the same thing.

 Leave Travel Allowance (LTA)

-LTA is real money — but it’s conditional.
-You can claim LTA exemption for domestic travel (air, rail, or bus) for yourself and your family, twice in a block of four calendar years.
-The current block is 2022–2025 [VERIFY: confirm block year for 2026].
+LTA is real money, but it comes with conditions.
+You can claim LTA exemption for domestic travel (air, rail, or bus) for yourself and your family, twice within a block of four calendar years.
+The current block is 2022–2025 [VERIFY: confirm block period for FY 2026].

 LTA appears on your payslip as a fixed annual component.
-But the tax exemption only applies when you actually travel and submit proofs.
-If you don’t travel in the block period, the full LTA amount is added to your taxable income.
+The tax exemption only applies when you actually travel and submit proofs.
+If you don’t travel during the block period, the full LTA amount is taxable.

-Most employees in the new regime skip this entirely since LTA exemption doesn’t apply there.
+Most employees on the new regime skip this — LTA exemption isn’t available there.

 Performance Bonus / Variable Pay

 Shown separately from fixed salary.
 Usually paid once or twice a year.
 Fully taxable.
-Your employer deducts TDS in the month they pay it, which can push that month’s salary deduction much higher than usual.
-That’s expected — it’s not an error.
+Your employer deducts TDS in the month they pay it, which spikes that month’s deduction significantly.
+That’s not an error — it’s the system working as intended.

 The Deductions Side

-These are the amounts subtracted from your gross earnings to arrive at net pay.
+These are the amounts subtracted from gross earnings to arrive at net pay.

 EPF (Employee Provident Fund)